tenna-llc/bunnybus/API.md

     * `option` *[Object]* **Optional**
       * `reason` - A string that should describe the reason the message is being rejcted *[String]* **Optional**
       * `errorQueue` - A string for a specific error queue that the message should be routed to. *[String]* **Optional**
   * `async requeue()` is an async function for requeuing the message back to the back of the queue.
 This is feature circumvents Rabbit's `nack` RPC.  `nack` natively requeues but pushes the message to the front of the queue.
+  * `async nack()` is an async function for negatively acknowledging the message back to the queue.

 ```javascript
 const BunnyBus = require('bunnybus');